aVadim483/fast-excel-reader/README.md

 ## Introduction

 This library is designed to be lightweight, super-fast and requires minimal memory usage.

-This library creates Excel compatible spreadsheets in XLSX format (Office 2007+).

 **Features**

-* Multiple worksheets
+* Supports XLSX format only (Office 2007+) with multiple worksheets
 * Supports autodetect currency/numeric/date types
 * Supports auto formatter and custom formatter of datetime values
 * The library can define and extract images from XLSX files